nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 the merging script we have already generated, but we provide R-code below that generates this script from the your fastq-level sample table and list, so you don’t need to do this manually if you’re working with your own samples.
-The R-code also write a new sample\_list that

-Since we’ll also be working on bam files rather than fastq files downstream from this point, we also need to list bam IDs rather than fastq IDs in the sample lists that specify which samples we want to loop over in a particular pipeline step.
+Since we’ll be working on bam files rather than fastq files downstream from this point, we need to list bam IDs rather than fastq IDs in the sample lists that specify which samples we want to loop over in a particular pipeline step.
 The R-code below generates that as well, but for today, we’ll just use the list that we’ve already added to `$BASEDIR/sample_lists`.

 <br>